CharJon/GeCO/README.md

 That's it, now you are ready to generate some instances!

 ## Example
-Assume you want a knapsack instance like in the Yang [paper](http://www.optimization-online.org/DB_HTML/2020/02/7626.html).
+Assume you want a knapsack instance like in the Yang et al. [paper](http://www.optimization-online.org/DB_HTML/2020/02/7626.html).

-You start by looking through the knapsack module/pakcage, then searching for a function with the name `FIRSTAUTHOR_instance`.
+You start by looking through the knapsack module/package, then searching for a function with the name `FIRSTAUTHOR_instance`.
 In this case we find a [`yang.py`](geco/mips/knapsack/yang.py) file in the `mips/knapsack` package.

 To generate an instance with 5 items you would run